Skip to content

 Summary

-So there is a list of 50 Google AdWords tips.
+Here is a list of 50 Google AdWords tips.
 Be sure to use these when setting up an account yourself.
-I would love to take the full credit of this article myself.
-However I have to partly credit Level Up Marketing for their 50 Google Adwords Tips.
+I would love to take full credit for this article, but I have to partly credit Level Up Marketing for their 50 Google AdWords tips.